AbhishekDubasi09/VR_Driver_Perspective_Safety_Simulator/README.md

 # VR Driver Perspective Safety Simulator
 **Author: Abhishek Dubasi**

-This repository contains a simple presentation of a Virtual Reality–based safety simulation environment built using Unity.
-The project simulates advanced driver safety systems within high-performance vehicle models - in this case, the Volvo S90.
+This project presents a Virtual Reality–based safety simulation environment built in Unity.
+It demonstrates advanced driver safety systems applied to a high-performance vehicle.
+Here we chose the Volvo S90 - CAD designed and modified using Blender.

 Developed as part of a capstone research project at the Deggendorf Institute of Technology, Bavaria, Germany.